Booligoosh/codetheweb.blog/_posts/2017-10-29-lists-and-navigation.md

 - Unordered lists
 - Definition lists

 (see what I did there?
-I used a list &#128540;<!-- from http://graphemica.com/%F0%9F%98%9C -->) Let's go into what each one is for and how to code them...
+I used a list &#128540;) Let's go into what each one is for and how to code them...

 ## Ordered lists
 Ordered lists are lists with numbers, and look like so: